Fatigue Risk Calculator: Folkard-Lombardi Scoring with Regulatory Frameworks

 How to assess fatigue risk using Folkard-Lombardi scoring, regulatory limits from API RP 755 and FMCSA, and strategies to mitigate shift fatigue.

-How to Calculate 24/7 Staffing Requirements
+How to Estimate 24/7 Staffing Coverage

 Relief factor analysis for continuous operations.
 DuPont, Pitman, and Panama rotation schedules with PTO, sick leave, and training allowances.